nikunj-dhamecha02/BookMyShow/readme.md

     * This project requires Java 17 to be installed on your system.
 Please make sure you have Java 17 installed before proceeding.

 ## Important Instruction
-    * Please note that a Scanner object has already been instantiated within the Start class for input purposes.
+    * Please note that a Scanner object has already been instantiated within the com.booking.Start class for input purposes.
 Therefore, please DO NOT CREATE a new object for input; you can utilize the existing Scanner object.
     * Please ensure that your input and output precisely match the given problem statement, and refrain from printing any additional information.

 ### 1. **Dependency Management**: